 Most people know the importance of setting good financial habits and practicing these habits to reach their short- and long-term life goals.
 However, a common mistake many people make when deciding to improve their financial lives is getting overly ambitious.
 They may try to follow too many habits and struggle to maintain these financial habits.

 What’s the solution to this recurring issue?
-Tanya Peterson, vice president of brand with Freedom Financial Network, says to start with choosing just one or two habits.
+Tanya Peterson, vice president of brand with Freedom Financial Network, said to start with choosing just one or two habits.
 Here are seven financial habits you can set, and follow, each day to improve your overall financial health.

 Pay Bills on Time

 You might already be practicing this financial habit on a regular basis!
 Make bill payments on time.
-Peterson says you can do this by setting up a system.
+Peterson said you can do this by setting up a system.
 Consider using an app, online calendar or a paper file on your desk that you’ll use consistently to make timely bill payments.

 Check Accounts Daily

 There are a few benefits to checking in daily.
-Moses says you’ll know how much money is available at all times and will be able to avoid overdrawing your accounts.
+Moses said you’ll know how much money is available at all times and will be able to avoid overdrawing your accounts.
 It’s also an easy way to detect any fraud that may have taken place.
-If you believe something has happened, Moses says you can stop it in its tracks and mitigate its effects.
+If you believe something has happened, Moses said you can stop it in its tracks and mitigate its effects.
 It’s also easier than ever to keep an eye on our finances by using online and mobile banking apps.

 Practice Habit Stacking

 What is habit stacking and what does it have to do with personal finance?
 Alvin Carlos, financial planner at District Capital Management, said habit stacking is the practice of attaching a financial habit with an existing habit.
 This helps you to stay focused on the financial habit.

 Carlos uses the example that you may check your finances after going for a weekend run or after having coffee on Saturday morning.
 He also recommends adding a recurring event in your calendar that allows you to review your finances once a month.